iddqdsound/iddqdsound.github.io/blog/rfrt/70/index.md

+---
+tags:
+  - Unique REAPER Features
+  - Custom Actions, Cycle Actions & Scripts in REAPER
+  - Hotkeys & Mouse Modifiers in REAPER
+date: 2021-04-12
+youtube: lu-TjJk-_Ak
+related-posts:
+  - /blog/rfrt/75
+---

 ## Changing REAPER's Editing Behaviour with Hotkeys (Rapid-fire REAPER Tutorials Ep70)

 ![](/blog/rfrt/70/24.jpg)

 Hey folks!
-In this episode, I'll show you how to control some of REAPER's Editing behaviour that you may want to control on the fly!
+In [this episode](https://youtu.be/lu-TjJk-_Ak), I'll show you how to control some of REAPER's Editing behaviour that you may want to control on the fly!
 Stuff like Ripple Editing mode, Snapping, Grid and ruler options, etc.

 **What's in my Main Toolbar**
  My main toolbar consists of everything you would find in your default main toolbar (At least as of REAPER 5.91) and I have added some actions to it.
 I explained what each button did in the video but cut it out of the final video cuz y'all like them short and sweet, so here's a detailed explanation below.
 Note that some of these toolbar icons are special, meaning they do a lot more than 1 action, which is something you can't do to your own customized toolbars, a thing I wish REAPER will introduce at some point.
 Some of these icons also change based on what Editing Behaviour is active, and right-clicking each one will give you access to some preferences and options.